InquisitorJax/Xamarin-Cosmos-DB/README.md

 # Xamarin-Cosmos-DB
 Sample project demonstrating using CosmosDB from Xamarin Apps Uses the latest v3 SDK for CosmosDB
+Example uses single collection container to store different domain types Records are partitioned by UserId

 ### Known Issues
 - When adding "AllowBulkExecution" = true, CosmosDB returns 403 Forbidden response on any calls.